gravic07/the_library/README.md

 #The Library

-This application was created as my submission for project 3 of Udacity's Full Stack NanoDegree program.
+This application was created as my submission for project 3 of Udacity's Full Stack Nanodegree program.
 The objective of project 3 is to develop a web application that provides a list of items within a variety of categories and to integrate third party user registration and authentication.
+I decided to make an application called The Library where users can create collections of books to share with their friends.

 ##Important Files